liuzz10/Algorithm/Leetcode #134. Gas Station/Leetcode #134. Gas Station.md

 ![](LC134-p2-2.png)

 Why?
-Starting from #2 can equals to starting from #1, adding 0 gas, costing 0 from #1 to #2.
+Starting from #2 can equals to starting from #1, adding 1 gas (let's reduce 1 from the original gas = 2) from #1 to #2.
 That equals to, #1 doesn't provide us any benefits.

 We knew that path(#1 -> #4) fails.
 That's being said, even if #1 provides us some extra benefits, we have gas remaining when arriving at #2, that gas doesn't sustain us to pass #4.